What are Extraordinary Items?

-Let us have a look at ZTE Annual Report, we note that Net profit Attributable to Shareholders is RMB 2,633 million, however, when we remove the extraordinary items from the Income Statement, the Net Profit gets reduced to RMB 2,072 million.
+Let us have a look at the ZTE Annual Report.
+We note that Net profit Attributable to Shareholders is RMB 2,633 million.
+However, when we remove the extraordinary items from the Income Statement, the Net Profit gets reduced to RMB 2,072 million.

 Features of Extraordinary Items

-Transactions that are above the material limit of an organization will be classified under extraordinary items of the company.
-Materiality is subjective to the size of the balance sheet of the organization and the industry to which the company belongs.
+Transactions that are above the material limit of an organization will classify under extraordinary items of the company.
+Materiality is subjective to the size of the balance sheet and the industry to which the company belongs.

-- Example 1: In the case of XYZ Co., if it is involved in scrap sale of a business unit in Chicago which has led to a business gain of $ 10,000 will not be material enough to be classified as an extraordinary gain.
-This is because the value of one car will be more than $ 10,000 which is definitely not material keeping in mind that the entire revenue of XYZ Co. is $ 100 billion.
+- Example 1: In the case of XYZ Co., if it is involved in scrap sale of a business unit in Chicago, which has led to a business gain of $ 10,000 will not be material enough to be classified as an extraordinary gain.
+It is because the value of one car will be more than $ 10,000, which is not material keeping in mind that the entire revenue of XYZ Co. is $ 100 billion.

 - Example 2: A small-time retailer who sells hotdogs outside Central Park earns royalty amounting to $ 5,000 for selling his hotdog recipe to a chain store will classify this transaction as an extraordinary item as it is above the materiality threshold.
 Why is it material in this case – because the annual profit of the retailer is somewhere around $ 5,000 itself.

-To check whether a particular transaction is a material for reporting it as an extraordinary item the following three levels of materiality should be checked:
+To check whether the transaction is a material for reporting it as an extraordinary item, the following three levels of materiality should be checked:

 Rare / Unusual transactions

-The important point to understand here is that not all rare/unusual/non-recurring transactions are necessarily defined as extraordinary items.
-There can be transactions that are non-recurring but at the same time are not extraordinary.
+The vital point to understand here is that not all rare/unusual/non-recurring transactions are necessarily defined as extraordinary items.
+There can be non-recurring transactions, but, at the same time, are not extraordinary.

-- Example 1: XYZ Co. feels that the current capacity of manufacturing buses is limited and there is a lot of scope in the market for increasing revenue.
-Keeping this in mind, the management has approved to go ahead with the investing in a new plant for increasing production capacity.
-This is definitely a non-recurring transaction; however, the same can be taken an increase in capital assets rather than classifying it as an extraordinary loss.
+- Example 1: XYZ Co. feels that the current capacity of manufacturing buses is limited, and there is a lot of scope in the market for increasing revenue.
+Keeping this in mind, the management has approved to go ahead with investing in a new plant for increasing production capacity.
+It is a non-recurring transaction; however, the same can be taken an increase in capital assets rather than classifying it as an extraordinary loss.

 Types of Extraordinary Items

 They can be bifurcated into extraordinary gains and extraordinary losses.
-Needless to say, losses have a negative impact on the profit of the company whereas extraordinary gains have a positive impact on the profit of the company.
+Losses harm the profit of the company, whereas extraordinary gains have a positive impact on the profit of the company.